 - Finance For Biofuel Projects: SBI provides loans for corporates that are interested in replacing the existing feedstock coal or other fossil fuels with biomass.
 The Bank helps meet capital expenditure requirements through this loan. - Sanjeevani: SME Loan for Healthcare Sector: For enhancing the healthcare infrastructure in the country, SBI has introduced a loan product to cater to the units engaged in manufacturing of liquid oxygen, oxygen cylinders and to existing hospitals setting up oxygen plants. - Stree Shakti Entrepreneur Loan: In partnership with World Bank and UN Women, SBI has designed a new loan product to provide access to institutional credit at affordable interest rates to women entrepreneurs.
 Emphasis is given to those graduating from self-help groups ("SHG") or who are part of the supply chain in business enterprises in the manufacturing, trading and services sector, including allied agricultural activities.
-The World Bank and UN Women will be associated for providing technical assistance and training to identified borrowers. - YONO Krishi Safal Dairy Loan: A pre-approved and hassle-free credit facili2ty on the YONO platform to help meet the dairy farming needs of farmers, through partnerships with corporates. - Skill Ioan scheme: This product helps individuals enhance their skills and improve their livelihood.
-It promotes opportunities for all and ensures inclusive and equitable quality education. - SBI e-Mudra: SBI's e-Mudra extends digital term loans up to ₹50,000 to help micro entrepreneurs meet key requirements related to their business and enhance employment generation potential.
-Over ₹9.34 billion have been sanctioned towards the same as on 31st March 2022. - Compressed biogas ("CBG") under SATAT Scheme: SBI provides loans for CBG plants under the sustainable alternative towards affordable transportation scheme.
-This scheme creates large-scale employment along with sustainable industrialization. - Green car loan: The Bank promotes cleaner mobility through the green car loan scheme by offering a longer repayment period of up to eight years and a concession of 20 basis points (bps) on the interest rate, compared to a regular car loan.
+The World Bank and UN Women will be associated for providing technical assistance and training to identified borrowers. - YONO Krishi Safal Dairy Loan: A pre-approved and hassle-free credit facility on the YONO platform to help meet the dairy farming needs of farmers, through partnerships with corporates. - Skill loan scheme: This product helps individuals enhance their skills and improve their livelihood.
+It promotes opportunities for all and ensures inclusive and equitable quality education. - SBI e-Mudra: SBI's e-Mudra extends digital term loans up to ₹50,000 to help micro entrepreneurs meet key requirements related to their business and enhance employment generation potential. - Compressed biogas ("CBG") under SATAT Scheme: SBI provides loans for CBG plants under the sustainable alternative towards affordable transportation scheme.
+This scheme creates large-scale employment along with sustainable industrialization. - Green Car loan: The Bank promotes cleaner mobility through the green car loan scheme by offering a longer repayment period of up to eight years and a concession of 25 basis points (bps) on the interest rate, compared to a regular car loan.

 - SHG financing: SBI provides SHGs with the funds for generating sustainable livelihoods.
-Majority of SHGs are comprised of women, helping the bank contribute towards ensuring gender equality. - Financing polyhouse: To drive progress on the goals of zero hunger, good health and well-being, sustainable consumption and production, and climate action, SBI is financing polyhouse farming projects to enhance yields. - Financing solar photovoltaic pump sets: SBI helps fund the purchase of solar water pumping systems in alignment with the PM Kusum Yojana, to provide a sustainable livelihood for farmers and reduce the environmental footprint. - Grid-connected rooftop solar PV projects: Popularising renewal energy in commercial institutions and industrial buildings with smaller roofs, SBI has sanctioned, ₹10.89 billion for rooftop solar PV projects as on 31st March 2022. - Healthcare business loan: To facilitate access to better healthcare for residents of smaller cities and villages, SBI has sanctioned healthcare business loans worth ₹396.7 million to customers as on 31st March 2022. - Affordable Home loan: SBI helps people achieve the dream of owning their house through its home loans.
-58.19% of the home loans provided are affordable housing loans. - E-Rickshaw scheme: SBI has sanctioned ₹120.6 million towards electricrickshaws, to promote the usage of cleaner fuel and ensure a boost in environment friendly practices.
+Majority of SHGs are comprised of women, helping the bank contribute towards ensuring gender equality. - SBI SwyamSidhha -is a special financial product launched by SBI for Women entrepreneur in SHGs, uniquely designed to alleviate challenges associated with the extensive requirement of documentation. - SBI Asmita: It is a digital, collateral free SME loan product to encourage women entrepreneurs and boost their business. - Financing polyhouse: To drive progress on the goals of zero hunger, good health and well-being, sustainable consumption and production, and climate action, SBI is financing polyhouse farming projects to enhance yields. - Financing solar photovoltaic pump sets: SBI helps fund the purchase of solar water pumping systems in alignment with the PM Kusum Yojana, to provide a sustainable livelihood for farmers and reduce the environmental footprint. - Grid-connected rooftop solar PV projects: SBI provide finance for installing rooftop solar PV in commercial institutions and industrial buildings with smaller roofs. - SBI SuryaGhar:- Providing affordable financing to individual households for installing Solar rooftop projects under the Government of India ,PM Surya Ghar scheme - Healthcare business loan: SBI facilitate access to better healthcare for residents of smaller cities and villages, by sanctioning healthcare business loans to customers. - Affordable Home loan: SBI helps people achieve the dream of owning their house through its affordable housing loans. - E-Rickshaw scheme: Providing finance towards electric-rickshaws, to promote the usage of cleaner fuel and ensure a boost in environment friendly practices. - SBI Green Deposits Scheme: Bank is raising green term deposits from public for financing of eligible green activities and projects in alignment with the RBI guidelines.